-Turmeric is safe to consume during pregnancy in small amounts.
-Pregnant women should avoid using supplements or taking medicinal quantities of this spice, however.
+Turmeric is generally safe to consume during pregnancy in small amounts.
+However, it is likely advisable for pregnant people to avoid using supplements or taking medicinal quantities of this spice.

 Turmeric is a spice that people have used for thousands of years for both flavor and medicinal properties.
 Turmeric root has anti-inflammatory effects and is rich in antioxidants.

 Read on to learn about the potential risks and benefits of turmeric during pregnancy and discover how to include turmeric in meals, drinks, and snacks.

 Researchers have not carried out studies on the safety of turmeric consumption during pregnancy in humans.

 However, fresh or dried turmeric is likely to be safe when pregnant women consume it in small amounts, e.g., the amounts typically found in meals, such as curries and other dishes.

 Pregnant women should avoid taking medicinal quantities of turmeric.
 This includes capsules or supplements containing turmeric or curcumin, which is its key active ingredient.

 Ground turmeric used in cooking contains lower amounts of curcumin than supplements.